JD-Gonz/headerParser/README.md

-# Request Header Parser Microservice Complete   *
+# Request Header Parser Microservice

  Returns the IP address, language and operating system for the current browser.